On differential operators for scalar-scaffolded gluons: Gluon Insertions and Minimal Basis

 The above procedure strongly suggests that $N_{n,r}$ depends only on the number of scalars, as it effectively treats all possible gluon insertions into a given scalar skeleton as a single collective object.
 For example, as shown in Figure~\ref{fig:gluon_Feyman3}, for $n=6$ with two gluons labeled by $2$ and $4$, the basis is given by:

 We also provide a proof of the statement~\eqref{eq: number_statement}, which can be summarized as follows.
 Given the pure scalar case, where $N_{n,n} = \mathcal{C}_{n-2}$ is trivial, we consider the insertion of a single gluon into the mixed amplitudes.
 We then show that the dimension of the basis for such amplitudes remains the same as that of the amplitudes prior to the gluon insertion, by proving that their all-order soft limits are uniquely determined by the pre-insertion amplitudes.
 This constitutes a generalized uniqueness of the mixed amplitudes, analogous to the uniqueness of pure YM amplitudes~\cite{Rodina:2016jyz}.
+Note that unlike pure YM theory which is uniquely determined by locality and gauge invariance, mixed amplitudes are determined by $\mathcal{C}_{r-2}$ independent parameters, modulo an overall scaling.

 To conclude this section, we remark that it is natural to choose the mixed amplitudes with gluons inserted into a single scalar skeleton as the basis for the corresponding linear space.
 As we will see later, in certain cases these amplitudes admit a straightforward generalization, represented by a single multi-derivative operator acting on the YM amplitudes, analogous to the pure scalar case.
 Moreover, this basis naturally spans a planar expansion of the original Yang-Mills amplitudes.